Do you know what an Automated External Defibrillator (AED) is?

 - More than 350,000 Americans die each year from Sudden Cardiac Arrest.

-- Sudden Cardiac Arrest is a major public health problem and leading cause of death in the United States.
+- Sudden Cardiac Arrest is a major public health problem and is a leading cause of death in the United States.

 - Currently, a person who suffers Sudden Cardiac Arrest in the US, outside of a hospital, has just better than a 6% chance of survival.